ChamesBont/compact-team-tracker-card/README.md

 | **Hide Finished Matches** | Automatically hides matches from previous days to keep the dashboard clean. |
 | **List Scorers** | Displays who scored and the time of the goal. |
 | **Show Statistics (S-U-N)** | Displays the team's current season record (Wins-Draws-Losses). |

 ---

-## 📋 Requirements

-This card is a frontend display and requires the [Team Tracker Integration](https://github.com/vasqued2/ha-teamtracker) to be installed via HACS first.

----